Collage-CMS/mu/README.md

 # Mu

-Represent HTML and XML using Python data structures.
+Represent XML using Python data structures.
 This does for Python what the [Hiccup](https://github.com/weavejester/hiccup) library by James Reeves did for the Clojure language.

 Warning: this library is still alpha.
 So expect breaking changes.

 ## Usage

-To render a Mu data structure as markup (XML, XHTML or HTML) use the `mu.markup` function.
+To render a Mu data structure as XML markup use the `mu.xml()` function.

 ```python
 import mu